huit/pydb/README.md

         Performs a basic query against the db to ensure connectivity

     cleanup()
-        Attempts to release any 'live' objects/connections to the host
+        Attempts to release any 'live' objects/connections to the host - to be run before exiting program

 ## Example